 It started when his wife's sister, Hai Heap, became a Christian after seeking help from a Christian clinic for pain in her jaw.
 She began talking to her husband, Lun Phean, about her new faith.
 Their marriage had been troubled by Phean's adultery, and Heap used to cry at his feet while he slept.

 After several months, Phean also became a Christian and renewed his faithfulness to his wife.
 They began telling others, including Abraham and his wife.
 It wasn't the first time Abraham had heard about Jesus.

 Changed Life Draws Many Difficult Questions

 Approximately 10 years earlier, Abraham had seen the JESUS film in his village, but he didn't understand it enough to make a commitment to Christ.
-Touch Borin, who leads Campus Crusade for Christ in Cambodia, acknowledges that there were many like Abraham who had only limited exposure to the gospel.
+Touch Borin, who leads Cru in Cambodia, acknowledges that there were many like Abraham who had only limited exposure to the gospel.

 "God's Word was going out, so that's good, but there was not much after that," he says.
 In the sweep to give everyone in the country a chance to see the film, few mentored those who indicated decisions for Christ, let alone explained more to the confused.

 When Abraham became a Christian, his understanding of following Jesus was limited to what he learned from a small church in a neighboring village.
 A pastor from a nearby town had started the church, but rarely visited -- maybe twice a year.
 Although they attended weekly, Abraham and the other new believers didn't grow beyond a childlike understanding of faith.

 Despite the lack of training, Abraham had an instant desire for his neighbors to meet Christ.
 Yet they soon asked questions beyond his comprehension.